severalnines/vagrant/README.md

     # Download a base image from HashiCorp.
     # If you want to use an existing or another box then change the Vagrantfile first.

     $ vagrant box add ubuntu/trusty64
     $ cd clustercontrol/ubuntu
     $ vagrant up

 ## Default Instances
-The default memory allocated for each instance is 768MB.
+The default memory allocated for each instance is 1024MB.

+    # hosts
+    $ cat /etc/hosts
-- 10.10.10.10 ClusterControl
+    10.10.10.10 clustercontrol.local
-- 10.10.10.11 DB 1
+    10.10.10.11 db1.local
-- 10.10.10.12 DB 2
+    10.10.10.12 db2.local
-- 10.10.10.13 DB 3
+    10.10.10.13 db3.local

-## Setup password-less SSH access for the ClusterControl Controller process
+    10.10.10.14 db4.local
+    10.10.10.15 db5.local

+## Default Users and Passwords

-    # default password for the vagrant user is 'vagrant'
+    # default password for the ssh vagrant user is 'vagrant'
     $ vagrant ssh vm1

-    # to all DB nodes copy over the root's public ssh key
-    [vagrant@n1 ~]$ for h in 10.10.10.11 10.10.10.12 10.10.10.13; do \
-    sudo cat /root/.ssh/id_rsa.pub | ssh $h "sudo mkdir -p /root/.ssh && \
-    sudo tee -a /root/.ssh/authorized_keys && sudo chmod 700 /root/.ssh && \
-    sudo chmod 600 /root/.ssh/authorized_keys"; \
-    done;
+    # default password for the cmon user is 'cmon'
+    $ mysql -u cmon -p -e "select 1"

+    # default password for the mysql root user is 'root123'
+    $ mysql -u root -p -e "select 1"

-Open your web browser to http://localhost:8080/clustercontrol
+Open your web browser to http://10.10.10.10/clustercontrol

 1. Register your ClusterControl admin user.
-2. Create your database cluster on the available DB nodes by clicking on 'Create Database Cluster'.
+2. Create your database cluster by clicking on 'Deploy' to start the deployment wizard.